SolnBenchmark/Benchmark/README.md

 # SolnBenchmark
-SolnBenchmark provides a site to evaluate the performance of localization algorithms in terms of the metric of root mean square minimum distance (RMSMD) with the benchmark of the information-achieving unbiased Gaussian (IAUG) estimator for stochastic optical localization nanoscopy (SOLN).
+SolnBenchmark is a site to evaluate the performance of localization algorithms in terms of the metric of root mean square minimum distance (RMSMD) with the benchmark of the information-achieving unbiased Gaussian (IAUG) estimator for stochastic optical localization nanoscopy (SOLN).

 The IAUG estimator achieves the Fisher infomration and the Cramer-Rao lower bound (CRLB) of a data frame.